 How many sessions will I need?

 There are several factors that influence the success or progress of therapy.
-For example, you therapist needs to teach you the relevant skills.
-It is equally important that you make the time to implement these new skills into your life.
+For example, your therapist needs to teach you the relevant skills.
+It is equally important that you take the time to implement these new skills into your life.
 After all, this is how new patterns come about.

-After some time, we’d expect to see you benefiting from the work we’re doing together.
+After some time, we’d expect to see you benefit from the work we’re doing together.

 As a ball-park figure, nearly everyone we see requires at least 6 sessions.
 Many people benefit from between 6 and 12 sessions.
 And, sometimes people come for longer or for more sessions that are spread out over time.
 For example, you might start off weekly or fortnightly and then when you’ve learned enough skills, you can switch to 3 weekly or monthly.

 What factors might mean I need more sessions?